SamujjwalSam/Short-text_GNN/Readme.md

         1.3 H(t+1) will contain information from tokens of both domains, i.e. domain invariant 2 Obtain sample text graph:
         2.1 Fetch k-hop neighbor induced subgraph from token graph for token in the sample text 2.2 If nodes are disconnected in induced subgraph, connect consecutive token present in sample text with edge weight e
     3. Architecture:
         3.1 Pass individual sample text graphs through GNNs to generate new token representations 3.2 Foreach text graph (G_i), use Xi and Ai to get aggregate sample representation: Xi’ = GNN(Xi, Ai) 3.3 Concatenate Xi” = Xi’ + Xi
         3.4 Pass Xi” through LSTM: Xi’” = LSTM(Xi”)
-        3.4 Forward output of LSTM(Xi’”) to a classifier (C)
+        3.4 Forward output of to a classifier C(Xi’”) to

 ## Ideas:
     1 Construct a joint token graph (G) using S and T data with domain information